 Sometimes if there’s a firewall in place to protect the user’s machine, there may be a problem transferring files in active mode.

 This is because firewalls typically don’t allow external parties to host unauthorized sessions.

 What Information Do I Use For My FTP?

-You’ll need the name of your web hosting service account, your username and password, and the domain names of the live web directories so you can use them for your file transfer protocol.
+You’ll need to use the name of your web hosting service account, your username and password, and the domain names of the live web directories so you can use them for your file transfer protocol ftp.